 The above should not be considered to be medical advice, as anyone afflicted with diabetes should always consult with their doctor.
 A doctor will be able to offer sound advice, medications, and recommendations for properly managing diabetes.

 With the above ways that alcohol can affect anyone in general, it can absolutely raise hell on those who are already diabetic, when not drinking responsibly that is.
 Moderate consumption of alcohol can potentially have some benefits in certain cases.
 Studies have shown that moderate consumption of alcohol can actually be beneficial for the heart and even reduce the risk of heart disease.
 This can also be the case for diabetics, but only when their blood sugar is under proper control and they do not have other conditions that could be exacerbated by alcohol consumption, such as high blood pressure.
 Moderate consumption is generally defined as no more than two drinks a day for men and no more than one a day for women, but this measurement also depends on the type of alcohol and its strength.
-Those who have diabetes should consult with their doctor as far as the safe limits of drinking with the condition.
+Those who have diabetes should consult with their doctor as far as the safe limits of drinking with diabetes and alcoholism.

-When Seeking Treatment for a Drug or Alcohol Addiction
+When Seeking Treatment for Diabetes and Alcoholism